 I met Beth in 1983.
-She had a dream of telling her story about her life.
-We became friends and decided to work on this together.
 Years of sex work and drug addiction would follow, then decades of ardous struggle to recover, to find inner balance.
-Now almost 40 years later we have made three books together, The Book of Beth (1988), Picture Imperfect (2007), and Where I am now (2012).
-The film Beth's Diary partly recorded by Beth won an award as Best Short Documentary in Denmark.
-Fred Ritchin writes in a text about our collaboration “ For me, an image that endures from this long collaboration, one that I have never seen, is of Beth on a Copenhagen stage accepting, to great applause, the award for her film. ”
+When The Book of Beth was published she stopped being a sex worker.
+Equipped with a set of slides she gave talks about her life in the education system.
+In 1994 she gave me a call, she had fell in love and wanted me to meet Kim, her man.
+This was the beginning of the second book and the film.
+Today Beth and Kim have lived together for 27 years.
+Now almost 40 years later we have made three books, The Book of Beth (1988), Picture Imperfect (2007), and Where I am now (2012).
+The film Beth's Diary partly recorded by Beth won an award as Best Short Documentary in Denmark (2006).
+Fred Ritchin writes in his text Beyond the Rectangles “ For me, an image that endures from this long collaboration, one that I have never seen, is of Beth on a Copenhagen stage accepting, to great applause, the award for her film. ”

 In family albums we often see parents and children, brothers and sisters, husbands and wives, aspiring to look their best in the photographs.
 They will often respond to the camera by posing together, forcing glazed smiles while affirming the family bond.
 Looking at the lens for approval they may inuit that someone – perhaps even themselves- will return the gaze decades later, searching the image for its hidden meanings.